-Staff's response: The parking variance will allow for the reasonable use of the land as an attractive mixed use building that meets the dimensional requirements and the parking demand anticipated based on census data and parking usage for similar buildings in the City.
+The Board's response: The parking variance will allow for the reasonable use of the land as an attractive mixed use building that meets the dimensional requirements and the parking demand anticipated based on census data and parking usage for similar buildings in the City.
 Considering the parking data that shows that this census tract has fewer vehicle ownership and a higher percentage of commuting to work without an automobile compared to the state and nation, it is a reasonable use to establish residential and small scale commercial spaces with reduced parking.
-A condition of approval will be that residents and occupants of the commercial spaces do not park on Woodbine Street.
+A condition of approval will be that residents do not park on Woodbine or Centre Streets and there will be fire lane in front of the building that will prevent retail patrons from parking on the street.
 Also, a parking study will be required one year after occupancy to ensure that the proposal is not negatively impacting parking in the neighborhood.